 "New to the school of hard mishap,

 Driven from the ease of fortune's lap.

 What schemes will nature not embrace

 T' avoid less shame of drear distress?

+Gold can the charms of youth bestow,

 And mask deformity with shew:

 Gold can avert the sting of shame,

 In Winter's arms create a flame;

 Can couple youth with hoary age,

 And make antipathies engage."